FakelsHub/sFall-X/artifacts/scripting/Compiler/sslc_readme.txt

 =================

 > sslc v1.2:
-- added new logical operators 'AndAlso', 'OrElse' for short-circuit evaluation of logical expressions
+- added new logical operators "AndAlso", "OrElse" for short-circuit evaluation of logical expressions
+- added an alternative (C/Java-style) assignment operator
 - fixed compiler giving "assignment operator expected" error when a variable-like macro is not being defined properly

 > sslc v1.1: